iec2014060/Redash-Project/README.md

    <img width="1440" alt="for csv format" src="https://user-images.githubusercontent.com/40884871/43535154-d35bfbce-95d6-11e8-8299-f04085e97e3f.png">

  12. Now paste it into inside the function name fun_email() of  Sender_Email.py file in the variable name query_url this query url will remain same even on changing query.
-By using this url you can always download latest result of running query.
+By using this url you can always download latest result of running query (scheduled query).

  13. Now run app.py file from commond prompt by typing python app.py

  14.Now flask server will be running at port no. 5001 .Now go to your browser and type